Who is Hedgehog on the Masked Singer?

-Hedgehog made his Masked Singer debut within the collection’ first episode, singing Little Combine’s Black Magic while bopping beside a effervescent cauldron.
-Jonathan Ross commented mid-way by way of the efficiency that he was “rapping like a dad”.
+Hedgehog made his Masked Singer debut within the sequence’ first episode.
+Jonathan Ross commented mid-way by way of his Little Combine efficiency that he was “rapping like a dad”.

-Earlier than his massive quantity, the steampunk hedgehog teased that he’s a homely creature who’s most energetic at evening, he’s “more introverted than people might expect”, and he’s a workaholic who loves being on stage.
-He added that he as soon as had a job which meant he “died at 8:30 every night”.

 The judging panel all had totally different concepts as to who was within the costume, with Jonathan Ross guessing actor Ian McKellen and Rita Ora suggesting comic Jack Whitehall.
 Davina McCall plumped for Harry Potter actor David Thewlis, as Hedgehog appeared “quite theatrical” and “posh”.
-Ken Jeong stated he thought actor and comedian Eddie Izzard was within the costume because of the approach Hedgehog held his microphone.
+Ken Jeong stated he thought actor and comedian Eddie Izzard was within the costume as a result of method Hedgehog held his microphone.

 Is Hedgehog Michael Ball?